withastro/astro/packages/integrations/markdoc/README.md

 ## Usage

-Markdoc files can be used within content collections.
+Markdoc files can only be used within content collections.
 Add entries to any content collection using the `.mdoc` extension:

 ```sh
 src/content/docs/